-The first group exercise you will take part in is a social ‘ice-breaking’ weekend.
-This will enable you to get to know your fellow students as well as key members of staff and supervisors, and provide an opportunity to attend a series of short workshops on our main research themes.
+The first activity you will take part in is a social ‘ice-breaking’ weekend.
+This will enable you to get to know your fellow students as well as key members of staff and supervisors.

 The following is a summary of the core elements that make up Year 1: